Please leave a comment, we’d love to hear from you!

 Tuesday, 24 October 2017

 PbeeMai was fixated on becoming becoming the best at football.
 That was, before he encountered Jesus through the witness of a missionary in Thailand.
-Now PbeeMai uses his love for football to build relationships and share the Gospel with kids in Thailand.
+Now PbeeMai uses his love for football to build relationships and share the Gospel with Thai kids.

 Wednesday, 11 October 2017